NetSAIL-UCI/Phoenix/README.md

 ### Setting up CloudLab

-If you are a first timer using CloudLab, you should create a CloudLab account using your organization's (preferably a university) email address.
+If you are a first timer using CloudLab, you should create a CloudLab account using your organization’s (preferably a university) email address.
 Here is the link for creating an account: https://www.cloudlab.us/signup.php.
 Note that account is first verified and can take some time.

 Once the account is approved, you should setup ssh private and public keys to be able to access CloudLab machines.
 Here is the link for adding public keys: https://www.cloudlab.us/ssh-keys.php